arthurvguide/cheltenham-organics/README.md

 ### Search Engine Optimisation

-I have generated a sitemap.xml and robots.txt file, and only included relevant canonical links which help Google map the pages of the site.
+I have generated a sitemap.xml and robots.txt for better SEO.

 ## User Stories